 Graduate Student Short-Term Emergency Funding is intended to be a resource for students who are experiencing one-time, non-recurring financial emergencies, including unexpected and unavoidable expenses, when they have exhausted all other resources.
 Each request will be considered individually and decisions will be made on a case-by-case basis.

 If Graduate Student Short-Term Emergency Fund disbursements are granted, they do not have to be repaid.
 Graduate Student Short-Term Emergency Fund disbursements may be subject to taxation based on withholding rates set by the Internal Revenue Service (IRS).

 Please note: this fund is not intended to cover program costs such as tuition, stipend, and student health insurance.
 If you have gaps in funding, please speak first with your academic department or program.
 Faculty officers and staff in your program office will contact the OGE as needed to discuss funding gaps.

-Please note: Students in MIT Sloan masters programs who are experiencing financial challenges related to Covid-19 should apply for the Sloan Immediate Needs Fund, accessible via the MySloan portal.
+Please note: Students in MIT Sloan masters programs who are experiencing financial challenges should apply to the MIT Sloan Immediate Needs Fund, accessible via the MySloan portal.

 APPLICATION: The application for the Graduate Student Short-Term Emergency Fund is available on Engage.
 Please click here to apply.